 Aaron Grant's Biography

-My work has been presented at multiple regional, national, and international conferences including the the Music Theory Society of New York State (2013), the New England Conference of Music Theorists (2014), the 18th Biennial International Conference on Nineteenth-Century Music (2014), the Music Theory Society of the Mid-Atlantic (2014), the Society for Music Theory’s national Meeting (2015/2018), and the inaugural conference of the Journal of Music Theory Pedagogy, "Pedagogy into Practice: Teaching Music Theory in the Twenty-First Century" (2017).
+My work has been presented at national, regional, and international conferences including the the Music Theory Society of New York State (2013), the New England Conference of Music Theorists (2014), the 18th Biennial International Conference on Nineteenth-Century Music (2014), the Music Theory Society of the Mid-Atlantic (2014), the Society for Music Theory’s National Meeting (2015/2018), and the inaugural conference of the Journal of Music Theory Pedagogy, "Pedagogy into Practice: Teaching Music Theory in the Twenty-First Century" (2017).